kreonjr/CourseProject/python/collect_data/README.md

 The functionality to walk through forks of a Github project comes from the [findforks repo](https://github.com/akumria/findforks) by Anand Kumria.

 #### Arguments

+Call `clone_forks.py` with no arguments to use default settings.

-* `--forksurl`: URL for GitHub API to retrieve desired forks
+* `--forksurl`: URL for GitHub API to retrieve desired forks.
+Default: <https://api.github.com/repos/CS410Assignments/CourseProject/forks>
-* `--destination`: local top-level folder to clone to
+* `--destination`: local top-level folder to clone to.
+Defaults to subfolder "repo_forks" of the directory the script is in.
 * `--doclone`: whether to perform cloning step. "yes" to clone, "no" to simply collect info about the forks.
+Defaults to "yes".
 * `--minmonthsold`: only clone forks that were last pushed at least this number of months ago.
+Defaults to 0.

 #### Output
 * When `--doclone` is "yes", shallow clones of GitHub repos more than `--minmonthsold` months old.